A research study suggests that highly intelligent people like to be alone.

 It doesn’t mean that if you like to be around your friends you’re not highly intelligent

-It’s important to note that correlation in research findings doesn’t mean causation.
+It’s important to note that the correlation in research findings doesn’t mean causation.
 In other words, these research findings don’t mean that if you enjoy being around your friends then you’re not highly intelligent.

 While highly intelligent people may have adapted to be more comfortable in areas of high population density, highly intelligent may also be “chameleons” – people who are comfortable in many situations.

 “More importantly, the main associations of life satisfaction with population density and socialization with friends significantly interact with intelligence, and, in the latter case, the main association is reversed among the extremely intelligent.
 More intelligent individuals experience lower life satisfaction with more frequent socialization with friends.”

 One of the key takeaways from the research may be to apply this to the loners in your life.
 Just because someone likes to be alone, doesn’t mean they’re lonely.
 They may just be highly intelligent and able to solve challenges on their own.